alvint/rwConfig/README.md

 DBPassword
 ```

-`DBPassword` deliberately has no value here--it comes from the environment, the
+`DBPassword` deliberately has no value here--it has to come from a config
+source, which in this file means the environment variable `DB_PASSWORD`.
+Miss
+it and the application refuses to start, rather than running with a blank
-command line, a database, or a file you don't commit.
+password.
+Sources can equally be the command line, a file you don't commit, a
+directory, or a database; you list the ones you want in `rwc.sources`, best
+first.

 Read it with no ceremony: